 I'm a huge fan of Brene Brown.
-She is a researcher on shame, vulnerability, and courage.
-As a school leader for almost 20 years and a person who is always trying to get and be better than before...
+She's a researcher on shame, vulnerability, and courage.
+As an educator for almost 30 years and a person who is always trying to get and be better than before...
 I find that her lessons are extremely valuable and on point.
 I hope you enjoy this post and feel free to share your comments below about lessons you have learned from Brene Brown.

 Brene Brown defines a leader as "anyone who takes responsibility for finding potential in people and processes, and who has the courage to develop that potential."